Whirlpool (website): Knowledge base

 Whirlpool has its own Wiki.
-It is an accumulation of information put together by forum users in "sticky threads" over time, with the hope of cutting down forum clutter while also allowing more collaborative content development.
-It includes information that is difficult to find aggregated into one place elsewhere, such as the Australian Exchange Guide (a guide to the locations of Australian telephone exchanges), a list of Australian computer shops and a list of Australian VoIP providers.
+It is an accumulation of information put together by forum users in "sticky threads" over time, with the hope of cutting down forum clutter, while also allowing more collaborative content development.
+It includes information that is difficult to find aggregated in one place elsewhere, such as the Australian Exchange Guide (a guide to the locations of Australian telephone exchanges), a list of Australian computer shops and a list of Australian VoIP providers.

 History

 Simon Wright, as founder and main developer, developed the site in CFML.
-Phil Sweeney assists by writing news, and when it was online, by keeping Broadband Choice updated.
+Phil Sweeney assists by writing news and by keeping Broadband Choice updated, when it was online.

 Previously, Whirlpool existed with no revenue stream.
 Unlike many forums, Whirlpool had no banners or paid advertising.
 However, in 2008, the owner began using Google AdSense in pages that result from Google searches, for users who are not logged in.

 Most day-to-day administrative tasks are conducted by a team of unpaid volunteer members, who have been given varying degrees of moderation privileges in the forums.